Azure/batch-shipyard/README.md

 or [download the latest release](https://github.com/Azure/batch-shipyard/releases).

+Please see [this page](docs/01-batch-shipyard-installation.md) for more installation information.

 ## Requirements
 The Batch Shipyard tool is written in Python.
 The client script is compatible with Python 2.7 or 3.3+.
 You will also need to install the